- The 7 Types of Shelter for Survival

 - Last, make your bedding using leaves or the thick load of vegetation.
 Finally, you can rest and think about the next step how you can survive in the jungle.

 If you lost your way in the snow and need to spend the night, the snow cave is the best shelter to survive.
 However, among survival shelters, this one is the most dangerous to create.
-The result of staying inside could make the occupant suffer from low oxygen.
-Also, if the ceiling collapse, the inhabitant might bury alive.
+The result of staying inside for too long could make the occupant suffer from low oxygen.
+Also, if the ceiling collapses, you might be buried alive.
+Because of that, it’s important to build this type of shelter correctly.

 - Look for a good location.
 In determining the place where you want to put up a snow cave, there are factors to consider, like the place’s location.
 Never set your snow cave near rockfall or windy slopes.